 National Defense White Papers

-The Military Education Research Network Libraries at the U.S. National Defense University (NDU) has made a collection of Defense White Papers from many countries.
+The Swiss Federal Institute of Technology Zurich has made a collection of Defense White Papers from many countries.
 Included in many of these documents are statements about the governmental policy and strategy for dealing with disasters and humanitarian aid issues.

 Pacific Disaster Net

 the DRM web portal for the Pacific.
 It is designed to become the largest and most comprehensive information resource in relation to disaster risk management in the Pacific.
 Launched on the 18th September 2008 in Suva, the PDN was developed by SOPAC, IFRC, UNDP-Pacific Centre and UNOCHA as an initiative of the Pacific Disaster Risk Management Partnership Network.
 Interactive Google maps are used and live CAP (Common Alert Protocol) Alerts are provided in near real time by the Global Disaster Alert and Coordination System.
 Current and live information in a range of formats and from different sources covers Documents (more than 4700), Events (more than 1200), Contacts (more than 500), Calendar (more than 300 entries) and Audio-Visual Media with Country Pages, Forum and Wiki for Governance, Risk Assessment, Early Warning and Monitoring, Disaster Risk Management, Training and Tools

 OECD in Figures (Organization for Economic Co-operation and Development)